E. J. Stewart: Canton Bulldogs–Massillon Tigers betting scandal

 In 1906, Stewart was a figure in a betting scandal between the two clubs.
 The Canton Bulldogs–Massillon Tigers betting scandal was the first major scandal in professional football.
 It was also the first known case of professional gamblers attempting to fix a professional sport.
 The scandal began with an allegation made by a Massillon newspaper charging the Bulldogs' coach, Blondy Wallace, and Tigers end, Walter East, with conspiring to fix a two-game championship series between the two clubs.
 When the Tigers won the second and final game of the series and were named pro football's champions, Wallace was accused of throwing the game for Canton.

 Stewart charged, through the Massillon Independent, that an actual attempt was made to bribe some of the Tiger players and that Wallace had been involved.

 Stewart never stated that either the first or second Canton-Massillon game was fixed.
 Instead, his accusation was that an attempt had been made to bribe some Massillion players before the first game.
 According to Stewart, Tiny Maxwell and Bob Shiring of Massillon had been solicited to throw the first game by East.
 Maxwell and Shiring then reported the offer to Wightman and the scandal ended before it began.
 East was then released by the Tigers.
 Only then was Wallace named by Stewart of being East's accomplice.

-The scandal was said to have ruined professional football in Ohio until the mid 1910s.
+The scandal was said to have ruined professional football in Ohio until the mid-1910s.
 However, some others argue that the expense of placing all-star teams on the field each week also put a damper on the sport.
 The Canton Morning News put a $20,000 price tag on the Massillon Tigers 1906 team, while many speculate that the Bulldogs roster probably cost even more.
 Still others contend that the games involving top teams such as Canton and Massilon were too one-sided and lacked excitement.
 Many towns in Ohio still fielded clubs over the next several years, however these new pros consisted more of sandlotters, with only the occasional ringer.
 A second incarnation of the Bulldogs would be established in 1911 and later won two championships in the National Football League (NFL).

 College coaching

 Mount Union

 Stewart's first collegiate head coaching position was as the head football coach at Mount Union College.
-He coached one season there and posted a 9–2 record.
+He coached two seasons there.
+He posted a 9–2 record in 1907.
 Stewart was also the head coach of the Mount Union men's basketball team for one season.
 He coached the team for one season posting a record of 18–3 in the 1907–08 season.